Fluppy Dogs

-Fluppy Dogs is a one-hour animated television special that aired on November 27 (Thanksgiving), 1986 on ABC.
+Fluppy Dogs is a one-hour American animated television special that aired on November 27 (Thanksgiving), 1986 on ABC.
 It was intended to be a pilot for the third Walt Disney Television animated series, but the show was cancelled due to the special's low ratings.
 It featured five pastel-colored, or "fluppy", talking dogs that came through a fluppy interdimensional doorway and into the lives of Jamie and his teenage neighbor Claire.
 The dogs were the intended prey of the evil miser Wagstaff.
 Animation was supplied by TMS Entertainment, who had previously been contracted by Disney on another concurrently running animated series, Adventures of the Gummi Bears.